erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 The seed is generator dependent and how to create a good seed usually takes much longer than generating a number.
-Sometimes the seed and its predictability is so unimportant that a constant may be used.
+Sometimes the seed and its predictability is so unimportant that a constant can be used.
 If a generator instance generates just a few numbers per seeding, then seeding can be the harder problem.